stared/jekyll-blog-pre-2022/_drafts/human-vs-machine-learning.markdown

 ### Gender discrimination

-One of hallmarks of overfitting are two high weights given to a certain trait.
+One of hallmarks of overfitting are too high weights given to a certain trait.
 To fight it, we use regularization.
 Depending on your statistical philosophy, it is a penalty, or a Bayesian prior.